O-X-L/ansible-webui/docs/source/usage/security.rst

 .. warning::

-    The most secured application can be exploited if implemented incorrectly!
+    The most secured application can be exploited if provisioned/set-up/configured incorrectly!

     Make sure to heavily restrict access to your **SECRET** and database access.